 Auckland DHB Labour and Birthing Suite

 Welcome to the Labour and Birthing Suite at Auckland City Hospital.
-We are a modern unit which provides care to women who would like a "natural" birth and those women with high risk pregnancies needing greater levels of intervention and specialist care.
+We are one of the largest maternity units in New Zealand, providing care to women who would like a "natural" birth and those women with high risk pregnancies needing greater levels of intervention and specialist care.
 Six rooms have a birthing pool and we offer a full epidural service.
 Hospital employed midwives and LMC midwives work alongside obstetric registrars, senior medical officers and private obstetricians.
 Our aim is to provide one-on-one midwifery care when in active labour.
 We are a teaching hospital and often you will be asked if midwifery or medical students can be involved in your care.

 You can find more information on what to expect when you go to Labour and Birthing Suite here

 To view a virtual tour of the Labour and Birthing Suite in English or in Mandarin click here